Why You Need to Talk to Your Doctor Before You Start Taking Supplements

 Before you start shopping for or taking supplements, it’s important to know that not all supplements are created equally.
 This is because the pills are not regulated by the U.S. Food & Drug Administration (FDA) in the same way as prescription medicines and conventional foods.
 “Supplements may carry harmful risks such as inaccurate dosing information and contaminated ingredients,” says Wendy Kaplan, MS, RDN, a dietitian in Long Island, New York.

 Other resources exist to help you shop smartly.
 CVS Pharmacy has a “tested to be trusted” program for the supplements it sells.
 The program requires that all supplements sold at the store have undergone third-party testing to verify the accuracy of ingredients and also to confirm that products are free from certain additives and ingredients.
 And ConsumerLab.com runs reviews of the top-rated supplements in many supplement categories.
-Here are additional reasons to chat with your doctor before you start taking supplements.
+Here are additional reasons to chat with your doctor or pharmacist before you start taking supplements.

 Sorrorwoot Chaiyawong / EyeEm/Getty Images